-Without qualifying our opinion, we draw attention to Note 10.3 and Note 32 to the financial statements.
-In the financial year ended 31 December 2016, the Company had paid refundable earnest deposits amounting to RM6,000,000 ("stakeholder sum") to a legal firm acting as stakeholder for Citi-Champ International Ltd. ("Citi Champ") following the Company's intention to invest in a 10% equity interest in SS Ventures Ltd. ("SS Ventures").
-Subsequently, the Company then decided to withdraw its interest in acquiring SS Ventures and demanded for a full refund of the stakeholder sum of RM6,000,000 which Citi-Champ refused.
+Without qualifying our opinion, we draw attention to Note 10.3 and Note 33 to the financial statements.
+In the financial year ended 31 December 2016, the Company had paid refundable earnest deposits amounting to RM6,000,000 ("Stakeholder Sum") to a legal firm acting as stakeholder for Citi-Champ International Ltd. ("Citi Champ") following the Company's intention to invest in a 10% equity interest in SS Ventures Ltd. ("SS Ventures").
+Subsequently, the Company then decided to withdraw its interest in acquiring SS Ventures and demanded for a full refund of the Stakeholder Sum which Citi-Champ refused.

-The Company had through its solicitors initiated legal action against Citi-Champ and four other Defendants ("2nd to 5th Defendants") to recover the stakeholder's sum as further disclosed in Note 32 to the financial statements.
+The Company had through its solicitors initiated legal action against Citi-Champ and four other Defendants ("2nd to 5th Defendants") to recover the Stakeholder's Sum as further disclosed in Note 33 to the financial statements.
 On 13 November 2019, judgment has been awarded by the High Court in favour to the Company.
-The 2nd to 5th Defendants, however, have appealed against the said judgment and the said appeal is fixed for case management on 28 April 2021 at the Court of Appeal.
+The 2nd to 5th Defendants, however, have appealed against the said judgment and the said appeal is fixed for hearing at the Court of Appeal on 5 July 2022.

-The directors of the Company are confident that the stakeholder sum will be recovered as this relates to the refundable earnest deposits which the Company is entitled for a refund upon withdrawal of its interest in acquiring SS Ventures.
+The directors of the Company are confident that the Stakeholder Sum will be recovered as this relates to the refundable earnest deposits which the Company is entitled for a refund upon withdrawal of its interest in acquiring SS Ventures.
 However, we wish to highlight that the recoverability of such a significant amount would depend on the outcome of the appeal.
 Our opinion is not modified in respect of this matter.